JuliaStats/Distributions.jl/README.md

 ### Workflow with git and github

-To contribute to the package, fork the repository on github, clone it and make modifications on a new branch,
+To contribute to the package, fork the repository on GitHub, clone it and make modifications on a new branch,
 **do not commit modifications on master**.
 Once your changes are made, push them on your fork and create the